-In a related framework, when going beyond the cosmological constant scenario, its natural to investigate the possibility of a metastable DE.
-As pointed out in Ref.~\cite{Shafieloo:2016bpk}, the remarkable qualitative similarity between the properties of the present DE and the component that supposedly drove inflation in the very early Universe makes it rather natural to put forward the hypothesis that the current DE can also be metastable~\cite{Shafieloo:2016bpk, Urbanowski:2021waa, Urbanowski:2022iug, Landim:2016isc, Landim:2017lyq, Stojkovic:2007dw, Greenwood:2008qp, Abdalla:2012ug}.
-In this context, in Ref.~\cite{Shafieloo:2016bpk} metastable DE phenomenological models were analyzed, in which the DE decay rate does not depend on external parameters, being assumed to be a constant depending only on DE intrinsic properties.
-They considered data from BAO~\cite{SDSS:2009ocz, Anderson:2012sa, Beutler:2011hx, BOSS:2014hwf} and Supernovae Type Ia~\cite{SupernovaCosmologyProject:2011ycw}, and found that the typical decay time in these scenarios must be many times larger than the age of the Universe.
-One possible theoretical model that can provide a field theory description for the class of phenomenological scenarios considered in the analysis of Ref.~\cite{Shafieloo:2016bpk} is the model proposed in Ref.~\cite{Abdalla:2012ug}, hereafter referred as MDE (Metastable Dark Energy) model.
-In this MDE model, a positive ``cosmological constant" is modeled by a non zero scalar vacuum energy with a potential of the expected order $V \approx 10^{-47} {\rm GeV}$ in the false vacuum.
-The potential of the scalar field in this model has a doubly degenerated energy minima with small symmetry breaking term that provide such a small energy difference \footnote{There are examples in which this configuration can naturally appear as, for example, in the case of the Wess-Zumino model~\cite{osti_4338791}, which has a double degenerated bosonic vacua due to super-symmetry, presumably broken only non perturbatively.}.
+One possible theoretical model that can provide a field theory description for the class of phenomenological scenarios considered in the analysis of~\cite{Li:2019san} is the model proposed in~\cite{Abdalla:2012ug}, hereafter referred to as the MDE (Metastable Dark Energy) model.
+In this MDE model, a~positive ``cosmological constant" is modeled by a nonzero scalar vacuum energy with a potential of the expected order $V \approx 10^{-47} {\rm GeV}^4$ in the false vacuum.
+The~potential of the scalar field in this model has a doubly degenerate energy minimum with small symmetry breaking terms that provide such a small energy difference \footnote{There are examples in which this configuration can naturally appear as, for~example, in~the case of the Wess--Zumino model~\cite{osti_4338791}, which has a double degenerate bosonic vacuum due to super-symmetry, presumably broken only non perturbatively.}.